muhammeta7/Basic-Portfolio/README.md

 # :briefcase: Basic-Portfolio
 Week 1 assignment was building a professional portfolio site using HTML/CSS.
 Site includes links to different pages such as about me, portfolio, and  contact.
 The portfolio was to meet certain specifications required by the instructors.

-# :computer: Check the pages out
+# :computer: Check the page out
 1. Link: [Basic Portfolio](https://portfolio1-ma.herokuapp.com/)

 # :satellite: Technologies Used